Dunbeath air crash

-The Dunbeath air crash was the crash of a Short S.25 Sunderland Mk.
-III in the Scottish Highlands, on a headland known as Eagle's Rock (Creag na h-Iolaire) near Dunbeath, Caithness, on 25 August 1942.
-The crash killed 14 of 15 passengers and crew, including Prince George, Duke of Kent, who was on duty as an Air Commodore in the Royal Air Force on a mission to Reykjavík.
-A message of condolence was proposed in Parliament by Prime Minister Winston Churchill.
+A Short Sunderland Mk.
+III flying boat crashed in the Scottish Highlands, on a headland known as Eagle's Rock (Creag na h-Iolaire) near Dunbeath, Caithness, on 25 August 1942.
+The crash killed 14 of the 15 passengers and crew, including Prince George, Duke of Kent, the king's brother, who was on duty as an Air Commodore in the Royal Air Force on a mission to Reykjavík.
 A Royal Air Force Board of Inquiry determined that the crash was the result of a navigational error by the crew leading to controlled flight into terrain.